rasmenis/Digital-Portfolio-Term4/README.md

 I also practice professional behavior by using personal devices responsibly and maintaining focus during working hours.

 ###  Result
 This activity reinforced my understanding of professionalism, accountability, and respect in the workplace.
-Practicing proper etiquette has enhanced my reliability, fostered positive team relationships, and contributed to a respectful, productive work environment at Plum Systems.
+Practicing proper etiquette has enhanced my reliability, fostered positive team relationships, and contributed to a respectful, productive work environment at my workplace.
 I now consistently maintain professional standards, demonstrating integrity and responsibility in all interactions.

 ###  Evidence
 <img width="1277" height="606" alt="2025" src="https://github.com/user-attachments/assets/3b042e67-565d-4d64-b4ad-5540f38455f9" />